6 Worst-Selling Car Models of 2018

 1. Buick Verano

-The case of Verano illustrates the struggle that sedans have been facing in the past several years against their bigger counterparts—SUVs and crossovers.
+The case of the Buick Verano illustrates the struggle that sedans have been facing in the past several years against their bigger counterparts—SUVs and crossovers.
 Though the model was already discontinued in 2016, some dealerships still keep these units in the corner of the showroom waiting for a miracle.

 2. Dodge Dart